paulissoft/pato-gui/README.md

 First you probably need to clone Oracle tools so you use its POM files or other POM files having them as parent.

+This GUI would not have been possible without [Gooey](https://github.com/chriskiehl/Gooey).

 # Installation

 This utility needs Python 3.
 You can install it using the Microsoft Store